How Long Can a Cane Corso Be Left Alone? (Explained!)

 Don’t make the leaving part more dramatic than it should be.
 In time, your Cane Corso will understand that you have to leave and that you always come back.
 It is not the end of the world.

-My only advice here would be to take this training as slow as possible.
+My only advice here would be to take this training as slowly as possible.
 At first, try leaving your Cane Corso for twenty to thirty minutes.
 Just see how they will react, and then slowly increase the time.
 However, try not to leave your dog alone for more than seven or eight hours.

 My Cane Corso Doesn’t Handle Being Left Alone, What Should I Do?